tntran/ISQA-3420-Group-Project/ExecutiveSummary.md

 ----------------------------

 To allow the open source software and code to be legal.
 The solution for that is to design a better handle the licensing and vulnerabilities.
 However, this should create a big gap between the campany and the open source community.
 The system itseft need to enable to identify the package information based on the licenses and vulnerabilities.
+This is not just benefit for the developer but also give credential for the open source community.